Silvio Rodríguez: Young adulthood

 One of the first social goals of the Cuban Revolution was to drastically reduce the rate of illiteracy in the country.
 In one year, it was able to reduce the rate from 23.6% to 3.9%.
 Though still a minor, he participated as a member of the Conrado Benítez Literacy Brigades in the Escambray Mountains.
 There, he helped give the campesinos classes in history, geography, grammar, and mathematics, as well as explaining elements of the new government, such as the Agrarian Reform plan.
 In 1961, during one of the campaigns, Rodríguez ingested a toxic plant, suffering second-degree burns that forced him to return to Havana.

 Once again in the capital, he met the caricaturists Virgilio Martínez and José Luis Posada, who worked for Mella, a communist magazine.
 He began to collaborate with the magazine in early 1962.
 He met the writers Víctor Casaus and Luis Rogelio Nogueras, who would later write a book, Silvio: que levante la mano la guitarra', later adapted into a film of the same name.
-Rodríguez began to read the works of Federico García Lorca, Pablo Neruda, Guillén, Edgar Allan Poe, and Walt Whitman.
-In the magazine, Rodríguez became well known for his work as illustrator for the series El hueco.
+Rodríguez began to read the works of Federico García Lorca, Pablo Neruda, Nicolás Guillén, Edgar Allan Poe, and Walt Whitman.
+Through the magazine, Rodríguez became well known for his work as illustrator for the series El hueco.
 One of his colleagues, Lázaro Fundora, played the guitar as a hobby and taught Rodríguez the first chords of the instrument that would become a key part of his future work.

 In 1963, with the birth of his second sister, Anabell López, the daughter of his mother and Rolando, Rodríguez began his studies in painting at the School of San Alejandro, in Havana.
 He also returned to the piano classes he had abandoned in his childhood, this time under the guidance of Elvira Fabre Obregón.

 At 17 years old in 1964, he was required to participate in compulsory military service.
 He joined the Fuerzas Armadas Revolucionarias (FAR), where he would meet Esteban Baños, a member of his unit who gave him further instruction in playing the guitar.
 It was in the Managua military encampment that Rodríguez composed his first songs, which he played for the other soldiers.
 His first songs, written in 1964 and 1965, were the boleros ¨Saudade" and "La cascada," both about love; later, he wrote "Atavismo", "Nuestra ciudad", "Es sed", "Te vas", and "La otra presencia".
 His interest in protest songs came shortly after this period.
 At the same time, he worked as an illustrator for the Art and Science section of the magazine Venceremos, which was published by the political section of the Army.
 In 1965, he transferred to the magazine Verde Olive, where he remained until the end of his military service, working during the day and teaching himself the guitar at night.

 In 1967, just before completing his military service, Rodríguez won an honorary mention in the literary competition of the FAR for his book of poems Honradado Cuaderno No. 1.
 At the end of this period, Rodríguez began his prolific music career.